Anatoliy Beliy: 2021–present

 In 2021, Beliy starred in the apocalyptic drama Quarantine by Diana Ringo, followed by a role in the 2022 sci-fi film Mira directed by Dmitry Kiselyov.
 He also appeared in the Russian spinoff of Dancing with the Stars with dance partner Inna Svechnikova.
 In 2022, following the Russian invasion of Ukraine, Beliy publicly opposed the war, resigned from the Moscow Art Theatre, and relocated to Israel in July 2022.
 In September 2022, Beliy played the lead role in I Am Here, a dramatic performance created and directed by Egor Trukhin.
 The performance premiered in Israel and later toured internationally.
 Beliy joined the Gesher Theater, where he has appeared in the plays Crime and Punishment and Don't Look Back.

 In 2024, Beliy narrated the Russian-language voiceover for the documentary film Auschwitz, produced by Steven Spielberg.
 Spielberg expressed his gratitude for Beliy's work, praising his talent and contribution to the film.
 In the same year, he appeared in the film Khalisa, for which he was nominated for the Ophir Award for Best Supporting Actor.

 In 2025, the film Two Prosecutors, starring Anatoliy Beliy and directed by Sergei Loznitsa, was selected for the Official Selection in the main competition at the 78th Cannes Film Festival.
 In the same year, Anatoliy also starred in the Israeli TV series Motherland.

+In 2026, the film Minotaur by Andrey Zvyagintsev starring Beliy, won the Grand Prix at the 79th Cannes Film Festival.